ShadiZaki/ece627_lab2/README.md

 As you can see, `yosys` generates slightly larger hardware than `vivado`.
 You get what you pay for.

+If you use `yosys`, remember to make sure `utilization.txt` reflects the output of that tool.

 ## Submitting your solution

 First off, just like lab1, you will need to **fork** this repository into your own space.
 Make sure to give 'nachiket@uwaterloo.ca' Guest permission to the forked repository.